HimesGroup/taffeta/README.md

   * Perform differential expression of reads aligned to transcripts according to a given reference genome
   * Create a report that summarizes the differential expression results

-Generate LSF scripts with download commands that can be processed in parallel.
-Specify --fastqc option to run FastQC for .fastq files downloaded.
+Generate LSF scripts in each step for HPC use.

 ## Bioinformatic Tools